nicholas-stevenson/generate-maya-cmds-stubs/README.md

 There have been a number of attempts to generate Python IDE friendly stubs of the cmds module.
 The most popular and longest running has been the [PyMel](https://pypi.org/project/pymel/) module.
 Unfortunately with the switch to Python3, it appears that PyMel is no longer maintaining or providing these code stubs.
 Another popular alternative is the [FXTD-OSYSSEY](https://github.com/FXTD-ODYSSEY/vscode-mayapy) vscode-mayapy plugin.
 This plugin comes bundled with some generated code-completion docs, similar to the intention of this package.
 My reason for trying to tackle this myself is because I wanted the ability to generate code-stubs for any release of Maya, and especially maintain it so the stubs don't fall out of date with new maya releases and API changes.
 I also wanted to leverage the newer Python3 typehints which work great with code IDEs like PyCharm and VSCode.

-So with that all of that, this is my attempt at just such a system!
+So with that all of that, here is my attempt at filling this void!
+This utility uses the maya api help docs themselves, scraping and extracting all the necessary details for each command, and generating a code stub which can be used by any modern IDE.
+These help docs are the best place to find this information as they are constantly updated with every new release of Maya or bump to its SDK.
+Every existing and new command, description, and docstring, can be found in these docs, and thankfully, in a fairly standardized layout and format.
+These api docs include much more than simply the name of the command and the names of the arguments, but the long and short argument names, the expected data types, even if the command or argument can be used in a query or edit mode, which often changes the expected data types.

 I hope this helps speed up my fellow Maya developers, and takes away some guess-work associated when working with the cmds module.

 ## Stub Example
 The code chunk below shows the results of a long-argument docstring generated for the `spaceLocator` command.